 The pipeline revenue forecasting model is used in sales-driven businesses, especially those with longer sales cycles.
 It estimates future revenue based on the current opportunities or deals in the sales pipeline.
 This model considers the various sales process stages and assigns probabilities to each deal, reflecting the likelihood of closing successfully.

 First, the sales pipelines are analyzed, including all the potential deals or opportunities that sales representatives actively pursue.
-Each deal is then categorized into different sales process stages, such as prospecting, qualification, proposal, negotiation, and closing.
+Each deal is then categorized into different sales process stages, such as prospecting, qualification, sales proposal, negotiation, and closing.
 Next, the probabilities, representing the likelihood of successful sales closing, are assigned.
 These probabilities are based on historical data, the sales team’s experience, or other relevant factors.

 Finally, the forecasted revenue is calculated by multiplying the potential revenue of each deal by its respective probability of closing successfully.
 The sum of all these probabilities-adjusted revenues provides the overall revenue forecast.